ComputationalProteomics/proteoDeconv-manuscript/README.md

 ## Overview

 The pipeline is built using these key R packages:
-- {targets} for pipeline management and reproducibility
+- `targets` for pipeline management and reproducibility
-- {renv} for consistent package versioning and environment control
+- `renv` for consistent package versioning and environment control
-- {proteoDeconv}, our package for facilitating proteomics cell-type deconvolution
+- `proteoDeconv`, our package for facilitating proteomics cell-type deconvolution

 ### System Requirements